-- 1) The experiences of the District with identity theft; - 2) Changes in methods of identity theft; - 3) Changes in methods to detect, prevent and mitigate identity theft; - 4) Changes in the types of covered accounts that the District maintains; - 5) Changes in the business arrangements of the District, including service provider arrangements.
+1. The experiences of the District with identity theft;

+- 2. Changes in methods of identity theft; - Changes in methods to detect, prevent and mitigate identity theft; - 4.
+Changes in the types of covered accounts that the District maintains; and/or - Changes in the business arrangements of the District, including service provider arrangements.